simone-lungarella/java-foundamentals/java-book/src/variables.md

 double a = 9.78;
 int b = (int) a;  // The double is truncated to an int, resulting in b = 9
 ```

+## Variable Scope

+In Java, the scope of a variable determines where it can be accessed in your code.
+There are three main types of variable scope:

+- **Local Variables:** These are declared within a method or a block of code.
+They can only be accessed within that specific method or block.

+- **Instance Variables:** These are declared within a class but outside of any method.
+They are associated with an instance of the class (an object) and can be accessed by any method of that instance.

+- **Class (or Static) Variables:** These are declared with the `static` keyword and are associated with the class itself, not with any specific instance.
+They can be accessed from anywhere in the class.

+Understanding variable scope is crucial for writing well-structured and bug-free Java code.